 An effective strategy provides a solid foundation for your organization’s change management plan.
 Without a clear organizational strategy, it can be difficult to convince your employees or stakeholders that changes, in general, are absolutely necessary.

 If you clearly define what your business stands for and how you want it to grow in the future, people will be better able to cope and understand why changes are needed to keep the business moving forward.

 The structure of your organization refers to the different types of departments, divisions, and roles that make up your company.

 It also includes the reporting structure (who reports to whom) and how different departments interact with one another.

-Structure is important because it helps to define the roles which employees play within an organization such as their level of authority and what they are responsible for.
+Structure is important because it helps to define the roles that employees play within an organization, such as their level of authority and what they are responsible for.